-Figure 21 shows a typical four-node cluster.
+The figure below shows a typical four-node cluster.
 In this diagram, there are two switches.
 Each of these switches has their own power connection on different circuits (when connecting two switches, it is necessary to use VLAN to detach each switch logically).
 If the switches were connected to the same power strip in a rack, for example, the power strip would be a single point of failure for the cluster interconnects.

-Figure 21: Typical four-node cluster
+Figure 3.2 Typical four-node cluster

-4.2.2 Routes
+3.2.2 Routes

 Since redundant interconnects are required for reliability, ICF is designed to use all of the available bandwidth.
 Each connection between two nodes in the cluster is called a route.
 When ICF has a message to send to another node, it chooses a route so that the message traffic is balanced between all the available routes.
-In the four-node cluster in Figure 21, each node has two routes to each of the other nodes.
+In the four-node cluster shown in Figure 3.2 Typical four-node cluster, each node has two routes to each of the other nodes.

-4.2.2.1 Heartbeats
+3.2.2.1 Heartbeats